 Gamma Lambda’s current working relations with other local Greek organizations as well as the local undergraduate Alpha chapters in the Detroit area have improved exponentially in the chapter’s recent history.

-Gamma Lambda is also represented on the local Detroit chapter of the Pan Hellenic Council.
-The most recent renovations were championed by Bro.
-Past President William J. Lyons, IV during the administration of Past President Wayne Watkins and includes a new basement, “the Gold Room”, commercial kitchen and bar, renovated landscaping, new windows and a dramatic two-story stair case leading to a new rear porch and “Jewel Park.”
+There have been numerous renovations to the Historic Alpha House, championed by Bro.
+Past President William J. Lyons, IV during the administration of Past President George Wayne Watkins.
+Updates include a new basement, “the Gold Room”, commercial kitchen and bar, renovated landscaping, new windows and a dramatic two-story stair case leading to a new rear porch and “Jewel Park.”
+Most recently, the technology in the house has been modernized, the roof was replaced, and the electrical work throughout the house was updated.
 The house is truly a “jewel“ in Alphadom.

-The newest addition to Gamma Lambda chapter is Gamma Lambda Community Development Corporation is a private, 501(c)3 nonprofit organization established in May 2007.
-Under the guidance of President Alonzo F. Terry, Jr., Past President William J. Lyons, IV and Past Vice President Dr. Richard T. James, Jr., this non profit is to create programs that educate and enhance the lives of urban, at-risk males.
+In May 2007, the Gamma Lambda Community Development Corporation was established.
+This organization is a private, 501(c)3 nonprofit organization established under the guidance of Past Presidents Bro.
+Alonzo F. Terry, Jr., William J. Lyons, IV and Dr. Richard T. James, Jr. This non profit was tasked with creating programs that educate and enhance the lives of urban, at-risk males.
 Corporation programs assist urban males in their educational and social endeavors.
 It is through these programs that Gamma Lambda Community Development Corporation aims to strengthen at-risk families and prevent the generational cycle of poverty, teen pregnancy and educational stagnation.
 The vision of Gamma Lambda Community Development Corporation is to develop and sustain efforts and services that encourage strong, healthy and self-sustaining families and supportive communities.

-Gamma Lambda is the host alumni chapter of the Midwestern Region’s Centennial Anniversary Convention for 2006 as well as the host chapter for the 2006, 40th Anniversary of the Super Bowl in Detroit!
-Gamma Lambda is also the Midwestern Region’s Chapter of the Year for 2005!
+Gamma Lambda was the host alumni chapter of the Midwestern Region’s Centennial Anniversary Convention for 2006 as well as the host chapter for the 2006 40th Anniversary of the Super Bowl in Detroit.
+In 2015, at the 93rd General Convention in Charlotte, NC, the Gamma Lambda Chapter was named the Alumni Chapter of the Year.

-The Alpha House is on the Michigan Historic Registry – #549.
-Proud of our organization’s history and truly excited about the future, the true Spirit of Alpha is alive and well at Gamma Lambda Chapter – Detroit.
+We are proud of our organization’s history and truly excited about the future, the true Spirit of Alpha is alive and well at Gamma Lambda Chapter.